siwany/personal-assistant-chatbot/data/personal_info.md

 # Education
 - B.S in Computer Science at Georgia Institute of Technology (Expected graduation: Spring 2026)
+- Currently in BSMS program, and it'll let me finish masters program in a year.
 - M.S in Computer Science at Georgia Institute of Technology (Expected graduation: Spring 2027)

 # WORK EXPERIENCE